Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Introduction

 \section{Introduction}

-Many science and engineering problems rest on well-understood physics yet contain unresolved or “missing” relationships that are unknown or cannot be readily expressed in mathematical form.
-In such problems, purely physics-based models are not applicable because they require exact physical understanding and a complete mathematical formulation.
-Conversely, data-driven models aim to extract relationships between inputs and outputs without asserting any underlying causal principles in the data distribution.
-Moreover, machine learning (ML) models that exploit observable data can overcome the limitations of purely physics-driven approaches, enabling prediction of system behaviour even when governing relationships are unknown or incomplete.
-However, models that rely solely on measured data tend to have three major shortcomings: they require large quantities of training data, their predictive power is confined to the regimes represented in that data, and they generally lack interpretability.
+Many science and engineering problems rest on well-understood physics yet contain unresolved or missing relationships that are unknown or cannot be readily expressed in mathematical form.

-A recently emerged field that combines physics-based and data-driven models is often referred to as scientific machine learning.
-Various strategies have been proposed to inject physical and mathematical knowledge into machine-learning algorithms, such as physics-informed neural networks (PINNs), to name one of them, and the interested reader will find a through review in \cite{Quarteroni2025}.
-In general these approaches seek to address the shortcomings of pure data-driven models by training an ML model with both data and physical constraints.
-Although this reduces the volume of data required, the resulting models remain tied to the specific physical conditions imposed during training.
-One cannot simply apply a trained model to a problem with different constraints without retraining, and because a single model must learn both known and unknown relations, it is difficult to isolate or uncover the actual missing physics.
+Modelling complex physical systems is traditionally achieved through physics-based models, such as partial differential equations (PDEs).
+However, such models require exact physical understanding and a fully specified mathematical formulation to accurately describe the physics of interest-conditions that are often difficult to satisfy in practice.
+Data-driven approaches, particularly machine learning (ML) models, offer an alternative by inferring input–output relationships directly from observable data, enabling prediction of system behaviour even when the governing physics are unknown or incomplete.
+However, purely data-driven models have their own drawbacks, including the need for large training datasets, predictive power limited to regimes represented in the training data, and reduced interpretability.

-To overcome these limitations, we introduce the end-to-end differentiable Finite Element-Based Machine Learning (FEBML), a general framework for learning missing physics in situations where part of the model is already known.
-FEBML cleanly separates known physics—expressed in the usual finite element method (FEM) form of governing equations, boundary and initial conditions, and domain discretisation—from the unknown relationships, which are represented by ML operators embedded within the finite element solver.
-This separation offers two principal advantages.
-First, the ML operators need only to learn the missing physics, greatly enhancing both interpretability and in some cases the volume of data required for training.
-Second, because the ML components are agnostic to the physical constraints used for training, one may modify or extend the physical model without necessitating retraining of the ML operators, making FEBML especially well suited for the development of foundational models.
+Various strategies have been proposed to incorporate physical and mathematical knowledge into machine-learning algorithms \cite{karniadakis2021physics, bouziani_diffprogram_2024, Quarteroni2025, belbute-peres_combining_2020, bouziani_physics-driven_2023, crilly2024learning}.
+In general, these approaches seek to address the shortcomings of purely data-driven models by training surrogate ML models with both data and physical constraints.
+Although this reduces the volume of data required, the resulting models typically learn the \emph{solution of a particular PDE configuration} rather than the \emph{unknown operator itself}.